dinuxbg/gnupru/README.md

 ### Prebuilt Tarballs

-Latest [releases](https://github.com/dinuxbg/gnupru/releases/latest) provide prebuilt tarballs for `amd64` and `armhf` hosts.
+Latest [releases](https://github.com/dinuxbg/gnupru/releases/latest) provide prebuilt tarballs for several hosts: `amd64` Linux, `armhf` Linux, Windows.
 Simply download, untar and use them when:

- * You want to cross-compile PRU firmware from `amd64` Linux host.
+ * You want to cross-compile PRU firmware from `amd64` Linux or Windows host.
  * You are using an `armhf` distribution other than [Beagleboard Debian Image](https://beagleboard.org/latest-images).

+*Note for maintainers: These prebuilt release tarballs are prepared using the `build-crosstool-ng.sh` script.*

 ### Building Using Crosstool-ng